 Tip#2: Save the strange shaped logs for later in the center.
 That's one the many advantages of a holz hausen.
 Rather than fussing to find a place for a knotty or odd shaped log like in traditional woodpiles, you can throw it into the center of the woodpile.
 This is great when you have short cutoff chunks, kindling scraps etc.

 Tip #3: Make sure to keep the outside of your cylinder vertical or slightly leaning inward.
 You don't want your diameter to get wider as the pile grows in height.
 Not only is this unstable, but it will look strange when you are done.
 Some people make the diameter smaller as they build higher to give it more of a "beehive" look.
 You can do this by placing the logs slightly inboard of the row below. it.
-This takes a little practice to get right but can make a really nice looking pile.
+This takes a little practice to get right but can make a really attractive looking pile.

 Keep working your way around the woodpile ad you build the perimeter higher.
 Your basically building something that looks like a large 8 foot wooden donut.
 As mentioned in Tip #2, once you get the side to a decent height (e.g. 1-2 ft), you can throw odd shaped logs, kindling etc on the inside of the "donut".
 Keep filling the inside with a mixture of the odd shaped pieces as well as normal shaped logs.